sunragav/FlikrPagination/README.md

         mQueue.add(jsonObjReq);
  }
 ```
-The search query response data fetched from webservice (Flickr API) is persisted in the local storage(SQL Lite via Room) and posted to the observers via mDataMerger.post(list) call as shown in the code snippet below.
+The search query response data fetched from webservice (Flickr API) in the RemoteDataSource code snippet shown above, is persisted in the local storage(SQL Lite via Room) and posted to the observers via mDataMerger.post(list) call as shown in the code snippet below.
 ```java
 //FlikrRepositoryImpl.java
 public class FlikrRepositoryImpl implements FlikrRepository {